naheemolaide/dbdock-support/README.md

 - Every month (1st): `0 0 1 * *`
 - Custom cron expression

-**⚠️ Important:** Schedules only execute when DBDock is integrated into your NestJS application (see Programmatic Usage below).
+**⚠️ Important:** Schedules only execute when DBDock is integrated into your Node.js application (see Programmatic Usage below).
 The CLI is for configuration only.

 ## Configuration